codingdojo-org/codingdojo.org/content/WhatIsCodingDojo.md

 ----------

 A Coding Dojo is a meeting where a bunch of coders get together to work on a programming challenge.
-They are there have fun and to engage in [DeliberatePractice](/DeliberatePractice) in order to improve their skills.
+They are there to have fun and to engage in [DeliberatePractice](/DeliberatePractice) in order to improve their skills.